BIOLOGY FOR LIFE

 • Use the “SKEW” function in Google Sheets.
 Here’s the directions.

-The absolute value of the number indicates just how skewed the data is.
-If skewness = 0, the data are perfectly symmetrical.
-But a skewness of exactly zero is quite unlikely for real-world data, so how can you interpret the skewness number?
-Bulmer (Bulmer, M. G. 1979.
-Principles of Statistics.
-Dover) suggests this rule of thumb:
+The absolute value of the skew number indicates just how skewed the data is.
+If skewness = 0, the data are perfectly symmetrical and fit a perfect normal distribution.
+However, a skewness of exactly zero is quite unlikely for real-world data.
+Hair et al. suggests this rule of thumb when interpreting a skew number:

 • If skewness is between −.5 and +.5, the distribution is approximately symmetrical.